-Binance Or Coinbase Market Is Bigger?
+Binance vs Coinbase, where Market Is Bigger?

 Binance is an unregulated crypto exchange.
 This statement means that the exchange does not comply with international KYC or AML legislation.
 When you sign up with the platform, you won’t have to verify your identity.

 However, due to the unregulated environment, and no KYC policies, Binance may not conduct any transactions in USD or any other form of fiat currency.
 If you want to trade on Binance, you’ll have to use crypto-to-crypto pairs only.

 However, Binance supports over 500 tokens, trading in 612 markets.
 The company has more than $73-million in liquidity, ranking 3rd for liquidity in the sector.
 Binance trades more than $4.5-million in adjusted volume every day.

 In comparison, Coinbase has nowhere near the selection of coins and tokens that Binance does.
 GDAX works with Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and that’s it.
 However, the key difference between Coinbase and Binance is that Coinbase is a regulated exchange that complies with all KYC and AML policies.
 Therefore, users may purchase crypto through the platform using fiat currency.

 Coinbase also accepts credit card payments for deposits, making it very easy to open and fund your trading account.